janahbeatriz/Portfolio/README.md

 ## **✨ About me**

-I am an ISTQB-CTFL certified Quality Assurance Analyst with over 8 years of diverse experience in testing web and mobile applications.
+Hello!
+I'm Janah, an ISTQB-CTFL certified Quality Assurance Analyst with 6 years of diverse experience in testing web and mobile applications.
 My expertise spans functional and non-functional testing, automation testing with Playwright, and API testing.
 My career journey began as a Salesforce Developer, where I gained a strong foundation in CRM, Sales, and Community applications.
 Over the years, I’ve expanded my role to become a versatile QA, collaborating closely with designers and developers to ensure optimal product quality.

 ## **🚀Core Skills & Expertise:**